cvonfeldt/AWS-CyberDefenders-blue-team-Investigations/AWSWatcher/README.md

 ### 1. During the initial scanning, the attacker interacted with the web application from an external IP address.
 What is the origin IP tied to the attacker, as observed in the AWS logs?

 So we know init_start/start/end/report/etc. data doesn't have any info about IPs, so we need to look for custom logging within the timeframe of the attack (feb 20th to feb 25th).
-Looking through all lambda logs, we see the first of what looks like a custom log:
+Looking through all lambda logs, we first see a burst of rapid, malformed requests indicating automated scanning against `/dev/upload.` Then we see the first of what looks like a custom log:

 ![Q1](screenshots/1.png)